Santa Barbara International Film Festival

-The Santa Barbara International Film Festival (SBIFF) is an eleven-day film festival held in Santa Barbara, California in February annually, since 1986.
-The festival screens over 200 feature films and shorts from different countries and regions.
-SBIFF also includes celebrity tributes, industry panels and education programs.
+The Santa Barbara International Film Festival (SBIFF) is an eleven-day film festival held every February in Santa Barbara, California, since 1986.
+The festival annually screens over two hundreds feature films and shorts from different countries.
+SBIFF also includes celebrity tributes, industry panels, and education programs.

 History

 Over the years, SBIFF has invited numerous 'potential award-winning celebrities', including Cate Blanchett, Guillermo Del Toro, Laura Dern, Leonardo DiCaprio, Angelina Jolie, Jennifer Lawrence, Heath Ledger, Eddie Redmayne, Martin Scorsese, Michelle Yeoh and Kate Winslet.

 In 2006, a third of the festival's slots were dedicated to films by Hispanic filmmakers.
 Programming categories at that time included Nature films, "surf flicks" and adventure-sports films.

 In addition to its annual festival in February, the SBIFF "Cinema Society" hosts programming year round at the Riviera Theater in Santa Barbara.